Prabhakar-Naik/senior-java-developer/README.md

 Would you like to explore any of these aspects in more detail?<a href="https://zookeeper.apache.org/">Apache ZooKeeper Documentation</a>

 # 33. In-memory Data Grids (Hazelcast, Infinispan).
+An in-memory data grid (IMDG) is a technology that stores data in the RAM of distributed computers.
+This approach provides very fast access to data, making IMDGs suitable for applications that require high performance and low latency.
+<h2>Key Concepts</h2>

 # 34. Akka for Actor-based Concurrency.
 # 35. Event-Driven Architecture: Event sourcing and CQRS (Command Query Responsibility Segregation).
 # 36. Cluster Management: Kubernetes for container orchestration.